 Chef Cindy Hutson creates a jerked tenderloin that has a slightly sweet glaze.
-Some larger supermarkets and speciality stores carry different tropical juices and nectars, like guava.
-Serve with fresh sliced mangos and other tropical fruits.
+Some larger supermarkets and specialty stores carry different tropical juices and nectars, like guava.
+Serve with fresh sliced mangoes and other tropical fruits.

 |% DAILY VALUE|